 - Be addressed to Psychiatry-UK

 - State that the patient is to be referred to Psychiatry-UK for an ADHD Assessment under the NHS Right to Choose Legislation

 - Include a patient summary along with patient contact details (phone and email address)

 GP referrals should be sent by email to: email@example.com (professional use only)

 Alternatively, postal referrals can be sent to:

-Once we receive the referral from your GP, we will contact you and ask you to complete some questionnaires, and then arrange an appointment for you to be assessed by one of our ADHD consultants and commence treatment if indicated, within a matter of weeks.
+Once we receive the referral from your GP, we will contact you and ask you to complete some further questionnaires, and then arrange an appointment for you to be assessed by one of our ADHD consultants and commence treatment if indicated, within a matter of weeks.

 Your GP does not need to get prior approval for your referral from the local Clinical Commissioning Group and we do not need to seek their approval before starting your treatment.

 We receive a high number of enquiries about RTC so please read our FAQ’s below before getting in touch.